 2. I don’t understand SEO – and I don’t want to

-3. I’ve heard about SEO but it’s too overwhelming, so I don’t bother
+3. SEO is too overwhelming, so I don’t bother

 4. I can’t afford it.
 I get my business from word-of-mouth

 This one will resonate with a lot of people who are afraid of SEO.
 Money is a touchy subject and so I will tread carefully here.
 It’s not for me to say what a small business can or cannot afford.
-SEO company fees can range anywhere from £200 – £2000 and more, but I’m just going to use an average figure of £400 just to make my point.
-If I had been running a business for several years and didn’t have the wiggle room to invest £400 a month back into my business for between three to six months, this to me is a red flag.
+SEO company fees can range anywhere from £200 – £2000 a month or more.
+The keys questions to ask yourself is ‘how much is one client worth to you’? and ‘can you really afford not to get your website in front of the clients you’re trying to attract’?

 Websites don’t reflect the passion

 The small business owners I meet are incredibly smart.
 They are passionate about what they do.
 They can talk for hours and days about the minutiae of their business without getting tired or depleted of energy.
 I look at their websites expecting to see the same level of passion, professionalism and detail.
 More often than not, I am perplexed by what I see – websites reminiscent of those created in the early days of web design with only a few pages and barely any content.
 Yes, those websites do exist, but I ask myself why?
 Why don’t the business owners I meet have fully responsive, user-friendly websites with fresh and unique content?
 After all, WordPress is free and premium themes don’t cost all that much.
 It no longer needs to cost thousands just to get a pretty-darn-good site up and running.